Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: Numerical results

 Similar features are observed near $k_p=2k_0$, demonstrating that the transition from space quasiperiodicity to periodicity is smooth.

-Next, in order to understand how Brillouin modes are generated, we study the atomic waves when varying the driving frequency $\delta_p$.
-A series of resonances, that is, local maxima at certain values of the driving frequencies is observed, allowing for a proper rationalization of the transport mechanisms and the experimental results.
+Next, in order to understand how Brillouin resonant modes are generated, we study the atomic waves when varying the driving frequency $\delta_p$. { We may study either one of the $U^{(a)}$ or $U^{(b)}$ systems because they both yield similar behavior.
+Here, we choose system (b) because it has a simpler expression for the current as compared to system (a): Eqn. (\ref{eq:3Dlin:b}) is valid for arbitrary $k_p$ and has fewer terms than the expressions (\ref{eq:3Dlin:a:quasi}) or (\ref{eq:3Dlin:a:per}).
+The $U^{(b)}$ system yields a} series of resonances, that is, local maxima at certain values of the driving frequencies, allowing for a proper rationalization of the transport mechanisms and the experimental results.

-Figure~\ref{fig:sims3} shows the current as a function of $\delta_p$ for several values of the driving amplitude $\varepsilon_p$ { in the $U^{(b)}$ system defined by (\ref{eq:Upm:3D:b}) (i.e., case (b))}, with space periodic driving $k_p=k_0$, for several values of the driving amplitude $\varepsilon_p$.
+We plot the current in (\ref{eq:3Dlin:b}) for the $U^{(b)}$ system, as a function of $\delta_p$, in Fig.~\ref{fig:sims3} at several values of the driving amplitude $\varepsilon_p$ for the case of space periodic driving $k_p=k_0$, and in Fig.~\ref{fig:sims4} at several values of the driving wavenumber $k_p$ for the case of space quasiperiodic driving.

-A peak at $\delta_p=\omega_0=5.75$ is observed, common to all curves, except the one corresponding to the largest value of $\varepsilon_p$, which is shifted to higher frequency values, about $\delta_p\sim 7.5$.
-This peak is not far from the vibrational frequency (\ref{eq:omx}) associated with linear oscillations in the optical wells, $\Omega_x=7.3$ with the parameter values mentioned above for the simulations.
-In Fig.~\ref{fig:sims3} the presence of additional peaks at about $\omega_0/2$ and $2\omega_0$ can be seen.
+In Fig.~\ref{fig:sims3}, a peak at $\delta_p=\omega_0=5.75$ is observed, common to all curves, except the one corresponding to the largest value of $\varepsilon_p$, which is shifted to higher frequency values.
+These peaks are not far from the vibrational frequency associated with linear oscillations in the optical wells{, $\Omega_x=7.3$ (as evaluated from (\ref{eq:omx}) using $\theta_x = 25^0$, which is the value employed in our experiment).
+Therefore, we identify this frequency $\omega_0$ with the intrinsic vibrational frequency $\Omega_x$ of the lattice.
+In Fig.~\ref{fig:sims3} we see that the presence of additional peaks at about $\omega_0/2$ and $2\omega_0$ are predicted by the simulations.
 This behavior is not uncommon, in rocked ratchets the current is also observed \cite{cubero2014} to peak at multiples and sub-multiples, in general a fractional number, of an intrinsic frequency.

 As the driving wave number $k_p$ is varied, so does the phase velocity of the propagating perturbation {$v_p=\delta_p/k_p$}.
-It is expected \cite{gryn96} that a peak is produced when this phase velocity matches the velocity
+It is expected \cite{gryn96} that a peak in current is produced when this phase velocity matches the velocity

-The intrinsic velocity $v_0$ is associated with an average drift in one direction due to half oscillations in a well, followed by transitions between the atomic states \cite{gryn96}.
+The intrinsic velocity $v_0$ is associated with an average drift in one direction due to half oscillations in a well, followed by transitions between the atomic states \cite{gryn96,proc95}.
 This velocity matching ({$vm$}) mechanism thus yields a peak at